21centurymotorcompany/bitdbdoc/docs/chain.md

 Currently the only fork of Bitcoin where this somewhat radical vision of "Bitcoin as a global database of everything" is welcome is BCH (Bitcoin Cash).

-## 2. Bitcoin as Global Railway of Everything
+## 2. Global Railway of Everything

 BitDB indexes everything, from Bitcoin transaction itself to Bitcoin input/output scripts to the graph structure between transactions.
 And most of this has to do with ON-CHAIN transfer of bits.